Carrie was Director of Government and Community Innovation at Nesta, leading our work on social action and

-This involves the need to move from a paternalistic model of public services where services are 'done to' people, to a more collaborative approach where people are involved in the design and delivery of our public services.
+This involved the need to move from a paternalistic model of public services where services are 'done to' people, to a more collaborative approach where people are involved in the design and delivery of our public services.
 Carrie's portfolio of work supported a range of people-powered innovation projects including funds that test new models of intensive volunteering, testing models harnessing the time and talents of people aged 50+ in new ways, as well as innovations that explore the role of citizens in emergency response.

 Before joining Nesta, Carrie worked for many years supporting charities and social enterprises around the country to develop their organisation to achieve greater impact, including working with a number of funders on innovation and organisational development programmes.
-Prior to this she worked on developing and delivering public service reforms at a number of central government departments including the Department for Education and Ministry of Justice.
+Prior to this, she worked on developing and delivering public service reforms at a number of central government departments including the Department for Education and Ministry of Justice.

 Carrie is particularly interested in helping people within communities and volunteers at a range of community projects.
 She loves cycling and can often be found on her bike.